operator-framework/operator-sdk/website/content/en/docs/ansible/testing-guide.md

 - `molecule test` performs a full loop, bringing a cluster up, preparing it, running your tasks, and tearing it down.
 - `molecule converge` is more useful for iterative development, as it leaves your environment up between runs.
 This can cause unexpected problems if you end up corrupting your environment during testing, but running `molecule destroy` will reset it.

-## operator-sdk test local

-The `operator-sdk test local` command kicks off an end-to-end test of your Operator.
-It will run the `test-local` molecule scenario described above.

 ## Writing tests